namidaco/namida/README.md

    - Applies an edge breathing effect, color can be static or dynamic (all the colors extracted from the artwork)
 - Particles Effect
    - they speed up with the audio peak too
+- Insert after latest inserted
+   - Want to insert multiple tracks one after each other? this will get your back.
+- Repeat for N times
+   - in addition to normal repeat modes (all, none, one), this one lets you repeat the track for number of times before playing the next track.
 - <p>CAN IMPORT YOUTUBE HISTORY <img src="some stuff/ong.png" width=16 height=16/></p>
 - <p>LASTFM TOO AND MAYBE MORE IN FUTURE <img src="some stuff/yoowhat.gif" width=16 height=16/></p>
 - you gonna find decent amount of options/customizations in the settings and inside dialogs so make sure to check them out.